Breword/tmux/FAQ.md

 Check if tmux is still running with `pgrep` or `ps`.
 If not, then the server probably crashed or was killed and the sessions are gone.

-If tmux is still running, it is probably that something deleted the socket in `/tmp`.
+If tmux is still running, most likely something deleted the socket in `/tmp`.
 The tmux server can be asked to recreate its socket by sending it the `USR1` signal, for example: `pkill -USR1 tmux`

 ### I don't see any colour in my terminal!
 Help!